samwell-ho/openpgp-ca/openpgp-ca-bin/README.md

 End users can read our [client documentation](https://openpgp-ca.org/client/) to learn how to take advantage of an existing CA.

+# Version history

+- openpgp-ca 0.12:
+  - Support for OpenPGP card-backed operation was added
+  - The binary program has been renamed `oca`, for brevity (previously the binary was named `openpgp-ca`)

 # Get in touch for support